JErBerlin/dndgame/README.md

 ### Character

-A player will manageone or more characters in the game.
+A player will manage one or more characters in the game.
 Characters are described by its class, race, and detailed attributes:
 - **Lysias, the Northern Ranger**
   - **Class**: Ranger
   - **Race**: Human